legalaspro/unity_multiagent_rl/README.md

 ### Download Unity Environments

+**Note**: These Unity environments use an older ML-Agents version (0.4.0 or earlier) loaded from the `python/` folder.
+The algorithms can be adapted to work with newer Unity ML-Agents versions.

 The Unity environment executables are **not included** in this repository and must be downloaded separately:

 #### Tennis Environment